nogibjj/IDS706_DataEngineering_BarbaraFlores/README.md

 _Week 2: Pandas Descriptive Statistics Script_

 ### 🎯 Objective:
 This project is part of the assignment for week 2 of the course.
-The main objective of this task is to create a Python script that uses the Pandas library to perform descriptive statistics on a dataset, generate a summary of statistics, and create at least one data visualization.
+The main objective of this task is to create a Python script that uses the Pandas library to perform descriptive statistics on a dataset, generate a summary of statistics, and create data visualization that summarize the information.

 ### 🔍 Dataset: